Graduate Certificate in Nonprofit Management

 Who can apply?

-We are now accepting applications for winter 2021.
+We are now accepting applications for spring/summer 2021.

 The graduate certificate in nonprofit management welcomes applications from people holding at least a bachelor's from an accredited institution of higher education who have experience of working in the nonprofit sector, resource development field, and philanthropic organizations, or seeking any of such careers.